Wind turbine: History

 By the 1930s, use of wind turbines in rural areas was declining as the distribution system extended to those areas.

 A forerunner of modern horizontal-axis wind generators was in service at Yalta, USSR, in 1931.
-This was a 100 kW generator on a 30 m tower, connected to the local 6.3 kV distribution system.
+This was a 100 kW generator on a 30 m tower.
 It was reported to have an annual capacity factor of 32 percent, not much different from current wind machines.

 In the autumn of 1941, the first megawatt-class wind turbine was synchronized to a utility grid in Vermont.
 The Smith–Putnam wind turbine only ran for about five years before one of the blades snapped off.
 The unit was not repaired, because of a shortage of materials during the war.

-The first utility grid-connected wind turbine to operate in the UK was built by John Brown & Company in 1951 in the Orkney Islands.
+The first utility grid-connected wind turbine to operate in the UK was built by John Brown & Company in 1951 in Orkney.

 In the early 1970s, however, anti-nuclear protests in Denmark spurred artisan mechanics to develop microturbines of 22 kW despite declines in the industry.
 Organizing owners into associations and co-operatives led to the lobbying of the government and utilities and provided incentives for larger turbines throughout the 1980s and later.
 Local activists in Germany, nascent turbine manufacturers in Spain, and large investors in the United States in the early 1990s then lobbied for policies that stimulated the industry in those countries.

-It has been argued that expanding the use of wind power will lead to increasing geopolitical competition over critical materials for wind turbines, such as rare earth elements neodymium, praseodymium, and dysprosium.
+It has been argued that expanding the use of wind power will lead to increasing geopolitical competition over critical materials for wind turbines, including rare earth elements such as neodymium, praseodymium, and dysprosium.
 However, this perspective has been critically dismissed for failing to relay how most wind turbines do not use permanent magnets and for underestimating the power of economic incentives for the expanded production of these minerals.